 The Veronica L, a highly photogenic wreck that makes a fantastic night dive, is festooned with colourful soft corals, sponges and marine life.
 The open hold, crane and surrounds of this 25m cargo ship are home to seahorses, moray eels, frogfish and octopus.

-Due to popular demand we recently added Busuanga Island to our Philippines portfolio.
-From here divers are ideally placed to dive the Second World War Japanese wrecks of Coron Bay: some of the best preserved in the world.
+Divers visiting Busuanga Island, Philippines are ideally placed to dive the Second World War Japanese wrecks of Coron Bay: some of the best preserved in the world.

 There is nothing quite like the feeling of sitting on a boat knowing that you are about to dive one of the most famous wrecks sites in the world.
 Each site has its own unique beauty, is mostly intact, within recreational diving limits and full of history.
 Happy diving, metalheads!